JanetRossini/JanetRossini.github.io/_posts/2024-05-28-materials.md

 NS: one for the other parts ?

-JR: oh i'm not there yet, let's just texture a cube
+JR: oh I'm not there yet, let's just texture a cube
 JR: just to learn the basics

-NS: the object may be made by different strucktures
+NS: the object may be made by different structures
 NS: OK
 NS: that is very easy
-NS: because it i is by default uv unwrapped
+NS: because it i is by default UV unwrapped
 NS: but if not you select all the point in it
 NS: and press U